Jean Linman, President

 Jean has been involved with animal welfare issues in Hampton Roads for over 10 years.
 Jean is a member of ART’s spay/neuter committee.
 Jean works on most aspects of ART’s Project Spay Hampton Roads (SpayHR) which provides funding for those needing assistance with the costs for spay/neuter services.
 Spay HR also involves a broad-based marketing plan educating our citizens about low cost spay/neuter services available in Hampton Roads.
-Jean’s family has been involved with the Norfolk Animal Care center for years and currently has one dog adopted from Norfolk’s city shelter.
+Jean’s family has been involved with the Norfolk Animal Care center for years.

 Christine has been a member of ART since 2002.
 She was drawn to ART by a need to do more for the animals in her community.
 She knew ART to be a reputable and respected animal rescue group in the South Hampton Roads area.
 Before she was a member, she fostered a dog whom she ended up adopting and still has today.
 The two cats that currently reside with the Korkalos were trapped ferals that the family grew to love and eventually adopted as well.
 Besides the dog and cats, Christine shares her home with her husband and two beautiful daughters.
 Christine and her husband, Chris, own their own business specializing in dimensionally accurate 3D models created from data captured via laser scanning.
 Christine can often be found working at her computer with her cat curled up in her jacket.